As an Amazon Associate I earn from qualifying purchases.

 Other characteristics we looked at:

 Apart from high capacity, what makes a good paddle board for big guys?
 Well, here are a few other things that we took into account and you should probably consider too:

 - Tie-Down points.
 Whether you want to attach gear, convert your paddleboard to a heavy-duty kayak (who doesn’t love plus-size kayaks?), or want additional handles, attachment points are nice.
 If you don’t use them, fine, but when you need them it’s sure nice to have them!

-- The kit items included.
+- The kit items that are included.
 Most kits include a standard set of items so we looked for options that included the highest quality bags, and paddles.
 Unless you’re heading into the wilderness you’ll probably want to upgrade to an electric pump so they weren’t a huge consideration in our list order.

 - Looks.
 They matter to us, they probably matter to you, so we thought about them.

 - Price.
 The main problem when it comes to paddle boards is that you can’t buy just one.
 You’ll get one for the family, and then realize that you each need your own for maximum fun.
-So we did our best to included paddle boards designed for big guys but affordable for the whole family.
+So we did our best to include paddle boards designed for big guys but affordable for the whole family.

 So whatever you’re looking for in a paddle board for big and tall guys, you’ll find it in one of the above boards!